Electro Magnetic Pulse (EMP) What You Need to Know

-The best course of action for most people is to focus on events such as a 72 hour power outage, or a one to two week outage.
-Focus on being able to survive likely events.
-Short duration trouble is more likely than long term problems, and easier to prep for.
-It is possible that a global event could occur through a solar flare, major meteor storm, gamma burst, major volcanic activity or any number of other catastrophes, but all of these are far less likely than a snowstorm, earthquake or hurricane.
+The best course of action for most people is to focus on events such as a 72 hour power outage.
+Short duration trouble is more likely than long term problems.
+It is possible that a global event could occur through a solar flare, major meteor storm, pandemic, major volcanic activity, war or any number of other catastrophes.
+We suggest you first plan for the far more likely snowstorm, tornado, earthquake or hurricane.
 Prepare for the likely events first, then if you have the resources and understanding prepare for the less likely ones like a solar or nuclear EMP.

 Preparing for a small EMP

-Prepare as you would for a hurricane, earthquake or other extended natural disaster.
-The government recommends we have 72 hours, we recommend 7 days to start, 30 days as a target and your stretch goal of 1yr.
-Even when we recover, there could be pockets varying on your location.
+Prepare as you would for a hurricane, tornado, earthquake or other extended natural disaster.
+The government recommends we have 72 hours, we recommend 7 days to start, 30 days as a target and your stretch goal of 1 year.
 Stockpile food and water, fuel, prescriptions, general medical supplies, personal hygiene items – the basics you need to survive.
 Plan for cooking, shelter, self defense, heating, cooling, clothing, hygiene, handling medical emergencies and garbage disposal as if you were camping without power.

 - 20 Things I Wish I Had Before the Flash Flood Emergency